nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README_OTA_Requestor.md

 ```
 - Using MCUXPresso, import the `mcuboot_opensource` demo example from the SDK previously downloaded.
 ![mcuboot_demo](../../../../platform/nxp/rt/rw610/doc/images/mcuboot_demo.PNG)
 - Before building the demo example, it should be specified that the application to be run by the bootloader is monolithic.
-As a result, only one upgradable image will be considered by the bootloader.
-This can be done by defining `MONOLITHIC_APP` as 1 in the settings of the mcuboot_opensource project :
+As a result, only one image will be upgraded by the bootloader.
+This can be done by defining `MONOLITHIC_APP` as 1 in the settings of the `mcuboot_opensource` project :
 ```
 Right click on the Project -> Properties -> C/C++ Build -> Settings -> Tool Settings -> MCU C Compiler -> Preprocessor -> Add "MONOLITHIC_APP=1" in the Defined Symbols
 ```